Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_list.md

     ```

 ### List Length
-To determine how many items a list has, use the len() function:
+To determine how many items a list has, use the len() function.

 **Code Example**
     ```jac linenums="1"